whataboutyou-ai/eunomia/docs/cookbook/pii_tutorial.md

 In this tutorial, we’ll explore practical, real-world applications of Eunomia, focusing specifically on Personal Identifiable Information (PII).
 We’ll discuss how Eunomia’s capabilities and built-in tools for PII management enable new and innovative use cases.

-## What You’ll Discover in this tutorial
+## What You’ll Discover in this Tutorial

 1. **Leveraging Ticketing Data in RAG Systems**
    How Eunomia enables ticketing data to be safely used as a knowledge source in Retrieval-Augmented Generation (RAG) systems.